bobtsang/bobtsang.github.io/_posts/2020-04-10-Experiments.markdown

   - In general, a `block` is a specific level of nuisance factor, and it represents a `restriction on randomization`.
 All runs within a block are `randomized`

 - RCBD: the randomised complete block design
+  - Assumptions
+    - Additive model, which means no interactions
   - Statistical model for RCBD: an extension of ANOVA
   - SS<sub>T</sub> = SS<sub>Treatments</sub> + SS<sub>Blocks</sub> + SS<sub>E</sub>
+  - If we do not do RCBD, then the variance of error term will be inflated
+  - Random Blocks and/or Treatments

 ## Reference